 The Global Media Monitoring Project (GMMP) is the largest and longest longitudinal study on gender in media.
 It is also the world’s largest advocacy initiative on changing the representation of women in the media.
-This initiative has engaged a wide array of stakeholders including community organizations, university students, researchers and media practitioners – all of whom participate on a voluntary basis.
+This initiative has engaged a wide array of stakeholders, including community organisations, university students, researchers and media practitioners, all of whom participate on a voluntary basis.